-Hand and foot speed is a function of many thousands of repetitions of each technique.
+Hand and foot speed is maximized through thousands of repetitions of each technique.
 Because flexibility increases speed and quickness, karateka should maintain a stretching routine that works the entire body.
 The significance of speed (Velocity) as compared to body weight transfer (Mass) for suspended board breaking is reflected in a physics formula, in which the speed of the strike is squared.